 - Not criticizing or judging others

-- Checking email only once a day (for those who have a habit of checking emails incessantly)
+- Checking email only once a day (for those who check emails incessantly)

 - Not biting your nails (for those who bite their nails)